miemiy/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 ## Best practices for Surface firmware updates

 - **Test updates in stages**: Deploy updates to a test group first before rolling them out organization-wide.
 - **Monitor device health**: Use Intune’s **Surface Management Portal** to track update success and detect any issues.
+To learn more, see [Surface Management Portal overview](surface-management-portal.md).
 - **Adopt Windows Update for Business**: This ensures Surface devices always have the latest drivers, firmware, and security patches.
+To learn more, see [Configure Windows Update for Business](/windows/deployment/update/waas-configure-wufb).

 ### Surface .msi naming convention